Updated: Dec 5, 2021

 Facebook: Sally Porter Photography1

-"The pure magic of mother nature you can experience on a trip like this is so unique, its hard to capture it in just one image or a few words.
+"The pure magic of mother nature you can experience on a trip like this is so unique, it is hard to capture it in just one image or a few words.
 Beauty beyond comparison, friendships beyond boundaries and experiences beyond your imagination.
 You couldn't replicate this if you tried, but you would not want to.
 It needs to be lived and we lived it to the maximum."

 Sally's favorite shots: